 There's a huge open world to explore in the exceptionally well received The Legend of Zelda: Breath of the Wild, and most players will soon tire of slogging everywhere on foot.
 Fortunately the game offers a variety of horses to tame and ride, though one rare mount literally stands out head and shoulders above the rest.
-In this part of our #Guide we'll show you how to find and tame the Giant Horse, which has maximum strength and infinite stamina.
+In this part of our #guide we'll show you how to find and tame Ganondorf's Giant Horse, which has maximum strength and infinite stamina.

-Although Nintendo scrapped plans to let Link ride a motorcycle, the Giant Horse is more then enough to make up for it.
+Although Nintendo scrapped plans to let Link ride a motorcycle, the Giant Horse is more than enough to make up for it.
 It's not the fastest horse in #BreathOfTheWild, but it has infinite stamina and looks majestic as all hell.
 Did we mention it's friggin' ginormous?

 Where To Find The Giant Horse With Infinite Stamina In 'Breath Of The Wild'